AlexArcPy/intern-wiki/Running-Tests.md

-Running Test Stack is straightforward.
-The only real requirement is that the package you are testing should be a sibling of the Test Stack package.
+Running Intern is straightforward.
+The only real requirement is that the package you are testing should be a sibling of the Intern package.

-The following arguments can be used when running Test Stack:
+The following arguments can be used when running Intern:

 <table>
 <tr>